tadamick/universal-u-sysml-v2/README.md

 **Abstract**

 Student information system implementations fail at a documented high rate.
 The cause is consistently identified as requirements ambiguity — not inadequate vendors, not insufficient governance, not undisciplined project management.
-This paper argues that higher education has a specification problem, and that the solution to specification problems of this structural type has already been developed and proven in manufacturing.
+This work argues that higher education has a specification problem, and that the solution to specification problems of this structural type has already been developed and proven in manufacturing.

 This work argues that higher education information technology deployments — and student information system implementations in particular — exhibit the structural characteristics that make Model-Based Systems Engineering (MBSE) the appropriate specification discipline: high interface complexity, multi-vendor distributed delivery, and long asset lifecycles.
 Drawing on a century of manufacturing evolution it offers MBSE not as a replacement for Waterfall or Agile practices but as a missing complementary layer.
 It offers a vendor-neutral SysML v2 reference model of a university enrollment process as an initial contribution to the infrastructure higher education may require in the future.